forestryio/forestry.io/hugo/content/job-openings/back-end-software-engineer-rails.md

 menu: []

 ---
-We’re looking for a software engineer to help us build [TinaCMS Teams](https://tinacms.org/teams "TinaCMS Teams"), our pro back-end for the recently open-sourced [TinaCMS](https://tinacms.org "TinaCMS").
-You’ll work on building and scaling our NodeJS back-end: the API, databases, infrastructure and integrations with 3rd party services.
-You’ll also work on the open source project TinaCMS.
-The person in this role will have a lot of autonomy on a small team with the goal of bringing the best editing experience (TinaCMS) to larger teams.
+We’re looking for a software engineer to help us build [Forestry CMS](https://forestry.io/docs/welcome/ "Forestry CMS Docs"), our flagship product -a Git-backed CMS for the JAMstack.
+This will include work on the API (Rails), databases (Postgres), infrastructure (Terraform, AWS, Kubernetes) and integrations with 3rd party servcies.
+The person in this role will have a lot of autonomy on a small team focused on building the best CMS for the JAMstack.

 * This position is for a full-time employee.
 * This is a remote role (UTC -8 to UTC -2).
 We are open to extending our range to UTC +1 for the right candidate.

 ### Techs You'll Work With

-* JavaScript, TypeScript, NodeJS (KOA), Postgres, AWS, Google Cloud, Kubernetes & more.
+* Ruby/Rails, JavaScript, Postgres, AWS, Docker, Kubernetes & more.
+* There will be opportunities to dive into React and some front-end development as well, but this is secondary.

 ### To Be Successful in this Role, You'll Need

-* To be strong with JavaScript, TypeScript and the JS ecosystem.
+* To be strong with Rails or similar framework (with the ability and interest to ramp up on Rails quickly).
-* Previous experience building and scaling a back-end system in the cloud (bonus points for working with NodeJS -KOA or Express).
+* Previous experience working with databases and cloud infrastructure.
 * Familiarity with Docker and container orchestration systems like Kubernetes.

 ## About Forestry.io